HowieHwong/howiehwong.github.io/index.md

 My research is centered on three pivotal questions:

 - **How can we deepen our understanding of the trustworthiness of foundational generative models?** This line of inquiry seeks to develop robust frameworks for evaluating trustworthiness and to identify strategies for enhancing the trustworthiness of these models within specific application domains.
-This includes: [TrustLLM (ICML'24)](https://arxiv.org/abs/2401.05561), [LLM-as-a-Coauthor (NAACL'24)](https://aclanthology.org/2024.findings-naacl.29/), [Attack LLM Judge (ACM CCS'24)](https://arxiv.org/abs/2403.17710), [FakeGPT (WWW'24)](https://dl.acm.org/doi/abs/10.1145/3589335.3651509), [Multilingual Alignment (EMNLP'24)](https://arxiv.org/abs/2406.14721), [HonestLLM (NeurIPS'24)](https://arxiv.org/abs/2406.00380), [TrustNLP@NAACL'24](https://arxiv.org/abs/2407.16686), and [ObscurePrompt](https://arxiv.org/abs/2406.13662).
+This includes: [TrustLLM (ICML'24)](https://arxiv.org/abs/2401.05561), [LLM-as-a-Coauthor (NAACL'24)](https://aclanthology.org/2024.findings-naacl.29/), [Attack LLM Judge (ACM CCS'24)](https://arxiv.org/abs/2403.17710), [FakeGPT (WWW'24)](https://dl.acm.org/doi/abs/10.1145/3589335.3651509), [Multilingual Alignment (EMNLP'24)](https://arxiv.org/abs/2406.14721), [HonestLLM (NeurIPS'24)](https://arxiv.org/abs/2406.00380), [TrustNLP@NAACL'24](https://arxiv.org/abs/2407.16686), and [ObscurePrompt](https://arxiv.org/abs/2406.13662), [Bias of LLM Judge (ICLR'25)](https://openreview.net/forum?id=3GTtZFiajM).

 - **Is there a superior approach to achieving Artificial General Intelligence (AGI)?** This research emphasizes data-centric methods to enable scalable model alignment and evolution, ensuring that they adhere to human values and ethical paradigms throughout the development process.
-This includes: [AlignBench (ACL'24)](https://arxiv.org/abs/2311.18743), [Multilingual Alignment (EMNLP'24)](https://arxiv.org/abs/2406.14721), and [UniGen](https://arxiv.org/abs/2406.18966).
+This includes: [AlignBench (ACL'24)](https://arxiv.org/abs/2311.18743), [Multilingual Alignment (EMNLP'24)](https://arxiv.org/abs/2406.14721), and [UniGen (ICLR'25)](https://arxiv.org/abs/2406.18966), [Interleave Generation (ICLR'25)](https://openreview.net/forum?id=rDLgnYLM5b).

 - **To what extent can current AI technologies effectively benefit downstream applications?** This research area critically assesses the practical impact of generative models, with a particular focus on their application and AI4Science, exploring its transformative potential and interdisciplinary contributions in fields such as agentic models, social sciences, and beyond.
-This includes: [MetaTool (ICLR'24)](https://arxiv.org/abs/2310.03128), [PsychometricBench](https://arxiv.org/abs/2406.17675), [AwareBench](https://arxiv.org/abs/2401.17882) and [GUI-World](https://arxiv.org/abs/2406.10819).
+This includes: [MetaTool (ICLR'24)](https://arxiv.org/abs/2310.03128), [PsychometricBench](https://arxiv.org/abs/2406.17675), [AwareBench](https://arxiv.org/abs/2401.17882) and [GUI-World (ICLR'25)](https://arxiv.org/abs/2406.10819).

 ## News

-<span style="color: #de724e;">I will give two invited talks/guest lectures about the ''Socially Responsible and Trustworthy Generative Model'' @USC (2.24) @UVA (3.24)</span>
+<span style="color: #de724e;">I will give two invited talks/guest lectures about the ''Socially Responsible and Trustworthy Generative Model'' @USC (2.24) @UVA (3.24) KAUST (4.7~4.10)</span>

+- *2025.01* &nbsp; Four paper have been accepted by ICLR 2025!
+I was selected as [KAUST Rising Stars in AI Symposium 2025](https://www.kaust.edu.sa/en/news/rising-stars-in-ai-symposium-2025), hosted by the [KAUST Center of Excellence for Generative AI](https://www.kaust.edu.sa/en/research/generative-ai) in Saudi Arabia from April 7-10, 2025.

 - *2024.12* &nbsp; I will join IBM Research as a Research Scientist Intern in 2025 Summer.
 See you in Cambridge, MA.